web-ho/streamlit-app/README.md

     </button>
 </a>

 This project classifies 25 Indian Bird Species found throughout India.
-For now we are only classifying images, later we will extend this project to work in real-time and also give important information related to the species.
+For now I am only classifying images, later we will extend this project to work in real-time and also give important information related to the species.
 And other cool facts.

-We will also add more indian bird species.
+I will also add more indian bird species.

+I have used accuracy as a metric to track and improve model performance, which I have realised should not be your ideal choice.
+Rather, use precision-recall.

 The dataset used for this project can be found at-
 <a href="https://www.kaggle.com/datasets/arjunbasandrai/25-indian-bird-species-with-226k-images" target="_blank">